 Veronica Bennett, her sister Estelle Bennett Vann and their cousin Nedra Talley Ross debuted in Billboard’s Top 40 in 1963 with their biggest hit “Be My Baby,” on Phil Spector’s Philles label.
 Four more Top 40 hits followed through the end of the following year, “Baby, I Love You,” “(The Best Part Of) Breakin’ Up,” “Do I Love You?” and “Walking in the Rain.”

 In 1968, Veronica Bennett, nicknamed Ronnie, married Phil Spector.
-In 1971, while Phil Spector was working with Apple Records, Ronnie Spector recorded the Apple single “Try Some, By Some,” written by George Harrison, a song left over from his All Things Must Pass triple album.
+In 1971, while Phil Spector was working with Apple Records, Ronnie Spector recorded the Apple single “Try Some, By Some,” written by George Harrison, a song left over from his All Things Must Pass triple album, and eventually included on his 1973 Living in the Material World album.
 In 1974, the Spectors divorced.

 In the middle of the decade, Ronnie Spector recorded a version of Billy Joel’s composition “Say Goodbye to Hollywood” on Steve Popovich’s Cleveland International Records label.
 In his 2020 Goldmine interview, Steve Popovich Jr. said, “That was the first Cleveland International single.
 My dad and Steven Van Zandt were best friends for forty something years.
 Before the single came out, Steven called my dad and told him that the E Street Band were having some financial difficulties, going through some legal issues at that time and wanted to know if there was something that he could do.
 The next day my dad called Steven and said, ‘I’ve got this song written by Billy Joel with a Phil Spector girl group sound that would be perfect for a combination of Ronnie Spector and The E Street Band.’
 Steven had already produced Ronnie as a guest on Southside Johnny & The Asbury Jukes’ first album.
 My dad gave the band double or triple scale, which at the time was like a month or two’s salary which kept them going in a very important and crucial time in their career.
 The flip side, ‘Baby Please Don’t Go,’ which Steven wrote, is absolutely beautiful.
 We are very proud of the Cleveland Rocks compilation, which begins with Ronnie Spector and The E Street Band, and we have now reissued it on vinyl.”